That Boutique-y Whisky Co – Cinema Expressions

 • Finish – Bitter cinnamon bark

-• Water – We had a bit of a debate on this – some thought it nicer with water, others thought it killed its character
+• Water – We had a bit of a debate on this – some thought it was nicer with water, and others thought it killed its character

 • Return – We set it aside and returned after some time… it opened up to reveal some lightly floral notes and balsam wood

-It is distinctly different and while it wouldn’t be the 1st dram I would gravitate to relax and unwind, it was utterly delightful one evening when I came in from a brisk chilly walk.
-Clearly that is the right context for quite a cheerful dram.
+It is distinctly different and while it wouldn’t be the 1st dram I would gravitate to relax and unwind, it really hit the spot one evening when I came in from a brisk chilly walk.
+Clearly, that is the right context for this dram.

 What does David have to say?